enriquepablo/uindex/README.md

 Each parenthesis is a branch, in which the 1st entry is the name of the branch and the rest are the children;
 so the previous is a depth 2 width 2 tree.

-With sqlite, I have tried with
+With SQLite, I have tried with
 3 tables, Branch Leaf and Child, where Child would hold a "parent" foreign key to Branch and a "child" forign key to either Child or Branch.
-I haven not found a combination of indexes that gave a performance anywhere near acceptable, so I am not including sqlite results here.
-It could take 10 and 12 seconds to find a tree in a db with 20.000 trees of depth 2 and width 2; obviously sqlite is not meant for this kind of load.
+I haven not found a combination of indexes that gave a performance anywhere near acceptable, so I am not including SQLite results here.
+It could take 10 and 12 seconds to find a tree in a db with 20.000 trees of depth 2 and width 2; obviously SQLite is not meant for this kind of load.

 However, I want to show that uindex has no problem with this kind of structure, So here is the performance of uindex with trees of depth 2 and width 2, depth 2 and width 3,